14 Dec From Windhoek Namibia to Victoria Falls Zimbabwe

 Don´t forget to pin my post:

-That evening we had a fare well dinner.
-Half of the people in my group spent another day at Victoria Falls as there is so much to do at the Falls (White Water Rafting, Bungee Jumping, Devils Pools…).
+That evening we had a farewell dinner.
+Half of the people in my group spent another day at Victoria Falls Zimbabwe as there is so much to do at the Falls (White Water Rafting, Bungee Jumping, Devils Pools…).
 I planned to walk to Zambia.
-In fact that was my first border crossed by foot.
+In fact, that was my first border crossed by foot.
 I was super excited.
 Victoria Falls City/ Zimbabwe and Livingston/ Zambia are connected by a bridge.
 You can easily cross it.
-On my way a few more guys tried to propose to me again but all of them were super friendly and polite.
-On the Zambian side my friends from “Livingston Backpackers” were already waiting for me and I spent another 4 nights in their great backpackers.
+On my way, a few more guys tried to propose to me again but all of them were super friendly and polite.
+On the Zambian side, my friends from “Livingston Backpackers” were already waiting for me and I spent another 4 nights in their great backpackers in Livingston.

-You would like to visit Victoria Falls?
+Would you like to visit Victoria Falls Zimbabwe?
 Here you are going to find all the information and tips you need to know in advance.

 Here you can find my video with more impressions of my trip: